ladognome/Dive-Buddies/README.md

 Post-Dive
 ---------------------------------------------
 Type a textual description of an animal and it will give a list of possible marine animals that it thinks you might have seen.
 Again, clicking on an animal will provide more information about that animal.
-This section of the application does not take into account your location, as of yet.
+This section of the application does not take into account your location, as of yet, and will return animals from the three locations mentioned above.

 **Intel XDK is under Copyright © 2012-2015, Intel Corporation.
 All rights reserved.